jared-richard-clarke/student/haskell/notes/monads.md

 ### IO

+- **Computation Type**: Performs I/O.
+- **Binding Strategy**: I/O actions are executed in the order in which they are bound.
+  Failures throw I/O errors, which can be caught and handled.
+- **Uses**: Performing input and output within a Haskell program.
+- **Zero and Plus**: None.

 The definition of the IO monad is platform specific.
 Its purpose is to isolate side effects from referentially transparent code.

 ### State

+- **Computation Type**: Computations that maintain state.
+- **Binding Strategy**: Threads a state parameter through a sequence of bound functions.
+  Creates the illusion of in-place update.
+- **Uses**: Building sequences of operations that require shared state.
+- **Zero and Plus**: None.

 A State monad threads a state parameter through a sequence of bound functions so that the same state value is never used twice, giving the illusion of in-place update.